Anti-Chinese sentiment in Japan: Empire of Japan

 Following the Meiji Restoration and the abandonment of its self isolationist policy, Japan pursued a policy of aggressive Westernisation and industrialisation in effort to match the progress of Western nations.
-At the same time as this, China had begun to sink into a state of deep dysfunction, and was perceived as a declining power by many, including Japan, which increasingly lost respect for China.
-Increasingly Sinophobic sentiment within Japan contributed to a number of atrocities committed by Imperial Japanese soldiers against the Chinese during World War II, most notably the Nanking Massacre.
+At the same time as this, China had begun to sink into a state of deep dysfunction, and was perceived as a declining power by many, including Japan.

+After the Qing dynasty lost the First Sino-Japanese War, Chinese officials and generals were depicted in illustrations as slant-eyed and incompetent, while Japanese soldiers were portrayed as tall and more European.

-The Second Sino-Japanese War (1937-1945) also compounded on this, resulting in the loss of life of more than 20 million mostly civilian Chinese people.
+The World War II also compounded on this, resulting in the loss of life of more than 20 million mostly civilian Chinese people.
 The property loss suffered by the Chinese was valued at US$383 billion at the currency exchange rate in July 1937, roughly 50 times the GDP of Japan at that time (US$7.7 billion).